Saint Anne Church hosts several non-affiliated groups on campus for parishioners and the local community.

 Children's Liturgy of the Word

 Children ages 4 through 7 are invited to participate in the Children's Liturgy of the Word, offered each Sunday at the 11:00am Mass.
 Children, as well as their adult catechists, gather after the Gathering Rite and return to the assembly for the Liturgy of the Eucharist.
-Please contact the Faith Formation office with questions or to be involved at (412) 561-0101.
+Please contact the Parish Office with questions or to get involved at (412) 531-5964.

 Eucharistic ministers distribute Holy Communion at weekend and Holy Day Masses.
 In addition, ministers of Holy Communion may serve on one of the Homebound teams to provide the Eucharist to homebound parishioners as well as several nursing homes in the area.
 Please contact Mary Weaver to schedule a time for training and discuss your availability at (724) 814-2077.